Skip to main content

 Asana Rebel

-Asana Rebel offers among the widest range of workouts of all the apps we tested, from various forms of yoga to other workouts like cardio and strength training.
-It's this variety that makes it a great choice for a fitness buff who wants to integrate more yoga into their routine.
+Asana Rebel offers among the widest range of workouts of all the best yoga apps we tested, from various forms of yoga to other workouts like cardio and strength training.
+This variety makes it the best yoga app for a fitness buff who wants to integrate more yoga into their routine.

 I found Asana Rebel’s yoga classes to be challenging in a good way.
-Many of them combined yoga with cardio or strength training for a more intense practice that got my heart rate up.
-The app uses a voiceover style of teaching—that is, audio narration plays over a video, rather than the instructor talking you through the class as they go—which made it feel more automated and knocked a few points off for me.
-Still, even though it felt less personalized, the narration was sufficient for a solid, easy-to-follow flow.
+Many combined yoga with cardio or strength training for a more intense practice that got my heart rate up.
+The yoga app uses a voiceover style of teaching—that is, audio narration plays over a video, rather than the instructor talking you through the class as they go—which made it feel more automated and knocked a few points off for me.
+Still, even though this yoga app felt less personalized, the narration was sufficient for a solid, easy-to-follow flow.

-The app itself is easy to customize and integrate into your life.
-You can set reminders to work out, meditate, and even to drink water.
-It recommends classes based on the time of day, with more energizing high-intensity workouts recommended in the morning and restorative yoga and guided meditation sessions at night, but you can select any kind of workout by refining your search via categories like “get in shape,” “flexibility and mobility,” and “strength,” or you may search by low, medium, or high intensity.
+The yoga app itself is easy to customize and integrate into your life.
+You can set reminders to work out, meditate, and even drink water.
+This yoga app recommends classes based on the time of day, with more energizing high-intensity workouts recommended in the morning and restorative yoga and meditation sessions at night.
+You can select any kind of workout by refining your search via categories like “get in shape,” “flexibility and mobility,” and “strength,” or you may search by low, medium, or high intensity.

-However, Asana Rebel wasn't without its downsides.
-The initial survey is focused on fitness goals and weight loss in a way I found grating—it asked for start and goal weights, which I felt was unnecessary.
-But my one real hesitation in recommending Asana Rebel as the top yoga app is that with its plentiful workout options, it feels more like a general workout app.
+However, the Asana Rebel yoga app wasn't without its downsides.
+The initial survey focused on fitness goals and weight loss in a way I found grating—the yoga app asked for start and goal weights, which I felt was unnecessary.
+But my one real hesitation in recommending Asana Rebel as the top yoga app is that, with its plentiful workout options, it feels more like a general workout app.
 I enjoyed the yoga I did with Asana Rebel, but I had to search a little harder for good yoga recommendations.
 That said, the filters like “flexibility and mobility” and “breathe and relax” yielded some great classes that had me wanting to go back for more.

 Pros